 How to Build a Wedding Photography Camera Kit

-A wedding is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the way possible.
+A wedding is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the best way possible.
 Try our course, Wedding Photography for Beginners to learn about everything you’ll need.
 In this lesson you’ll find out what you’ll need to take with you in order to cover all your photographic bases!

 Planning Your Wedding Photography Kit

 The first thing sounds obvious, but let’s mention it anyway: you need a camera!
-It doesn’t really matter whether you work full-frame, crop sensor, or both, but whichever you choose is obviously going to have implications, like how much light you’ll need, so learn about the potential advantages and limitations of your cameras for your style of photography.
+It doesn’t really matter whether you work full-, crop sensor, or both, but whichever you choose is obviously going to have implications, like how much light you’ll need, so learn about the potential advantages and limitations of your cameras for your style of photography.

 Have Backups